osuosl/osuosl-pelican/content/blog/posts/A-Message-from-the-Director.rst

 Since its creation in 2002, the Open Source Lab (OSL) has been a beacon of innovation, experiential learning, and hosting at Oregon State University and beyond.
-As director, I’ve had the pleasure of watching the lab and its employees grow over the years and I’m so grateful to have been given such an opportunity.
+As Director, I’ve had the pleasure of watching the lab and its employees grow over the years and I’m so grateful to have been given such an opportunity.
 I want to express why the OSL is important not only to the open source community, but to our larger academic institution and its students.